NyeinChanAung-Dev/PWAs-With-AspDotNetCore/README.md

 # What you'll build
 In this codelab, you're going to build a weather web app using PWA techniques.
 Your app will:

-1).
-Use responsive design, so it works on desktop or mobile. <br />
+1. Use responsive design, so it works on desktop or mobile.
-2).
-Be fast, using a service worker to precache the app resources (HTML, CSS, JavaScript, images) needed to run and to cache the weather data at runtime to improve performance. <br />
+2. Be fast, using a service worker to precache the app resources (HTML, CSS, JavaScript, images) needed to run and to cache the weather data at runtime to improve performance.
-3).
-Be installable, using a web app manifest and the beforeinstallprompt event to notify the user it's installable. <br />
+3. Be installable, using a web app manifest and the beforeinstallprompt event to notify the user it's installable.